-As of December 31, 2017, we had working capital of \$24.3 million, comprised primarily of cash and cash equivalents of \$25.5 million and prepaid expenses and other of \$0.9 million, offset by \$1.3 million of accounts payable and \$0.8 million of accrued expenses.
-A significant portion of the accounts payable and accrued expenses are due to work performed in relation to our phase 3 clinical trial of Tonmya in PTSD.
-For the years ended December 31, 2017 and 2016, we used approximately \$19.1 million and \$37.3 million of cash in operating activities, respectively, which represents cash outlays for research and development and general and administrative expenses in such periods.
+As of December 31, 2018, we had working capital of \$23.4 million, comprised primarily of cash and cash equivalents of \$25.0 million and prepaid expenses and other of \$1.0 million, offset by \$1.4 million of accounts payable and \$1.3 million of accrued expenses.
+A significant portion of the accounts payable and accrued expenses are due to work performed in relation to our Phase 3 clinical trial of Tonmya in PTSD.
+For the years ended December 31, 2018 and 2017, we used approximately \$24.0 million and \$19.1 million of cash in operating activities, respectively, which represents cash outlays for research and development and general and administrative expenses in such periods.
 The decrease in cash outlays principally resulted from a reduction in clinical, non-clinical, manufacturing and regulatory cost activities.
-For the year ended December 31, 2017, net proceeds from financing activities were \$18.5 million, predominately from the sale of our common stock and warrants.
-In the comparable 2016 period, approximately \$20.5 million was raised through the sale of shares of common stock.
+For the year ended December 31, 2018, net proceeds from financing activities were \$23.5 million, predominately from the sale of our common stock and warrants.
+In the comparable 2017 period, approximately \$18.5 million was raised through the sale of shares of common stock.

-Cash provided by investing activities for the year ended December 31, 2017 and 2016 was approximately \$7.2 million and \$16.5 million, respectively, both predominately related to the maturity of marketable securities.
+Cash used by investing activities for the year ended December 31, 2018 was approximately \$6,000, related to the purchase of furniture and fixtures.
+Cash provided by investing activities for the year ended December 31, 2017 was \$7.2 million which was predominately related to the maturity of marketable securities.

-We believe that our cash resources will be sufficient to meet our projected operating requirements through the end of 2018, but we not have enough resources to meet our operating requirements for the one-year period from the date of filing of this Form 10-K.
+We believe that our cash resources will be sufficient to meet our projected operating requirements through the end of 2019, but we do not have enough resources to meet our operating requirements for the one-year period from the date of filing of this Form 10-K.